Upload & Storage

 inifiles) must be grouped into a folder next to the main file with the same name.

-This example has the structure:
+This example has this structure:

 CMU-1.zip | --> CMU-1.mrxs | --> CMU-1/ | ---> Data0000.dat | ---> Data0001.dat | ---> ... | ---> Data0022.dat | ---> Index.dat | ---> Slidedat.ini